 Puducherry was earlier known as Pondicherry and was dominated by the French for 300 years which has left a significant effect on its architecture, culture, cuisines.
 Even today you can sense the French vibes due to the presence of a French consulate, a French school, and the throng of French tourists and ex-pats.

 Pondicherry is best to be experienced during Christmas and New Year break, you can attend the Christmas markets, midnight mass, it is like a pilgrimage journey.
 Visit churches, temples, and heritage sites, eat, drink, shop, party, and enjoy your holidays to the fullest.

-One of the European tradition that Pondicherry follows is the annual Christmas market or the Marche de Noel where Designers, boutique owners, bakers, NGOs, and other local businesses that participate.
+One of the European traditions that Pondicherry follows is the annual Christmas market or the Marche de Noel where Designers, boutique owners, bakers, NGOs, and other local businesses participate.
 Mission street is full of lights, Christmas trees, music streaming from small shops and is the merriest place during Christmas.

 The midnight masses are held at churches across Pondicherry and should be attended if you like to stay up late.
-The Church of Our Lady of Lourdes and Church of Our Lady of Good Health are few churches that you should visit in Pondicherry during Christmas.
+The Church of Our Lady of Lourdes and Church of Our Lady of Good Health is a few churches that you should visit in Pondicherry during Christmas.

 The joy of Christmas will be doubled if you are traveling to Pondicherry during your winter break as the weather during this time is very pleasant.
 If you wish to relax and slow down in life then Pondicherry is the best place where you will find meaning and purpose in simple things.

 Andaman and Nicobar Islands is the best place to celebrate Christmas and New Year and it is one of the cleanest and greenest parts of India.
 Apart from beautiful islands, the temperature during Christmas is near 22 degrees Celsius making it perfect for vacations when the north is chilling with cold.